samuel-jimenez/GramEditor/docs/src/languages/python.md

 ##### Language server settings

-Language server settings for basedpyright in Zed can be set in the `lsp` section of your `settings.json`.
+Language server settings for basedpyright in Tehanu can be set in the `lsp` section of your `settings.json`.

 For example, in order to: